jcmourey/image-licensing/README.md

 # Objective
+# Image Management Project

+## Type Synchronization

+This project uses a type-driven development approach to ensure consistency between the frontend and backend.
+The TypeScript interfaces in the frontend and the Python Pydantic models in the backend are kept in sync using the following approaches:

+### Manual Synchronization

+Currently, the types are defined in:
+- Frontend: `web-ui/src/components/types.ts`
+- Backend: `backend/models/types.py`

+When modifying these types, be sure to update both files to maintain consistency.

+### Automated Synchronization (Optional)

+For automatic type synchronization, we've included a script that generates TypeScript interfaces from Python Pydantic models:
 Given a series of images, attempt to find what websites the images came from and look up any available licensing information.

 Works with full or partial images.